eveningcafe/eveningcafe.github.io/content/english/posts/About Yuming.md

 A: Yes, e.g. there's the [official homepage](http://www.toshiba-emi.co.jp/yuming/) maintained by her record company Toshiba/EMI.
 It contains a complete discography and sound clips from all of her songs.
 And there are a number of [other sites](http://jpop.hatch.co.jp/scripts/jsearch1.pl?keyword=Matsutoya+Yumi) (mostly in Japanese, I'm afraid) maintained by fans.
 The "Famous Personages in Japan" project of Kyoto Sangyo University contains a [short presentation](http://www.kyoto-su.ac.jp/information/famous/matsutoyay.html) of her in English.
 Hong Kong fan Ray has a [Chinese/English site](http://www1.netzany.com/acacia/) with news and concert reports.
 There's an [English language mailing list](http://groups.yahoo.com/group/yuming/) (Yahoo group) devoted to her and her music that you may/must want to join.

-### Q: So, what's the point of posting on this page?
+### Q: So, what's the point of posting her song on this web?

-**Me**: Lyrics collection, in romaji kanji and english.
-When you’re young you used to have a note full of lyrics too, right?
-I've tried to translate some to vietnamese as well, saddly not directly form japanese but form english lyric.
+**Me**: Lyrics collection, in romaji kanji and English.
+I've tried to translate some to Vietnamese as well, saddly not directly from japanese but from english lyric.
+Back when you’re young, you used to have a note full of lyrics too, right?
+Correct me if you found something wrong in my translation. :revolving_hearts: